sdncoder/playbooks/README.md

 *Jinga2 loop to create playbook with_items

 **Jinga2**
+Python based templating engine.
+Used to build Ansible Playbooks.
+Playbook with static and dynamic variables.
+Hostname of a device as a static, per interface router address as a loop variable (pulled in from spreadsheet for example)
 ```{# jinga2 file for main.yml to build network config #}
 static switch config here
 !